-G770055 Community service activity - Show what was done as a community service activity related to the horticulture project.
+G770055 Community Service Activity - Show what was done as a community service activity related to the horticulture project.
 In a notebook, photo story, or poster show the purpose and results of that activity.
 Example: planting and/or maintaining a flower garden at a public building or nursing home, helping an elderly person with a large gardening task, planting and harvesting vegetables for a donation to a food bank, etc. May be an individual or club activity.
 Non-competitive/No premiums/Not a State Fair Exhibit.
 Special recognition certificates will be awarded to participants.

-Houseplants
+Houseplants (Classes 60-66)

-Youth must be enrolled in the Growing Great Houseplants project to exhibit in classes G770060-G770066.
-Entries must receive a purple ribbon at the county fair to advance to the State Fair.

-Container-Grown Houseplants: The choice of container and soil quality will be considered in judging.
+- 1. Container Grown Houseplants: The choice of container and soil quality will be considered in judging.
 Each houseplant must be identified by listing the names on the entry tag or on a card attached to the container.
+Identify each plant individually if more than one cultivar or variety.
 Houseplants should be grown in the display container for a minimum of six weeks.
 Plants grown as houseplants must be used.
-NebGuide G2205 "Guide to Growing Houseplants"

-(http://extensionpublications.unl.edu/assets/html/g2205/build/g2205.htm) and NebGuide G837 "Guide to Selecting Houseplants" (http://extensionpublications.unl.edu/assets/html/g837build/g837.htm) includes a listing of common houseplants.
-Containers of annual flowers or annual plants (ex. petunias, geranium, impatiens) will be disqualified and will not be judged.
-Entries in Classes G770060-G770066 must have been designed and planted by the 4-H member.
-Container grown houseplants must have received a purple ribbon at the county fair to be exhibited at the State Fair.
-Container grown houseplants shall be in pots no greater than 12 inches in diameter (inside opening measurement).
-Dish gardens, fairy or miniature gardens, desert gardens and terrariums may be up to 12 inches in diameter (inside opening measurement).
-Any container-grown plant in Classes G770060-G770066 that is greater than 12 inches in diameter (inside opening measurement) will be dropped one ribbon placing.
-Classes G770060-G770066 exhibitors must have and provide a saucer to catch drainage water.
-The 4-H member's name, age, full address, county, and years in the project(s) must be on the bottom or back of the container and saucer.

-G770060 Flowering potted houseplant(s) blooming during exhibition (non-blooming plants will be disqualified).

-G770061 Foliage potted houseplant(s) of all the same type (variety).

-G770062 Hanging baskets of flowering and/or foliage houseplants.
+NebGuide G2205 "Guide to Growing Houseplants" and NebGuide G837 "Guide to Selecting Houseplants" includes a listing of common houseplants.
+Containers of annual flowers or annual plants (i.e. petunias, geraniums, impatiens) will be disqualified and will not be judged. - 2.
+Entries in Classes 60-66 must have been designed and planted by the 4-H member. - 3.
+Any container plant, (flowering or foliage potted houseplants, dish gardens, fairy or miniature gardens, desert gardens, or terrariums) shall be in containers no larger than 12 inches (use inside opening measurement) in any dimension of length or width.
+No combination of pots may be used.
+All potted plants are to be in a one pot container.
+Any container grown plant in Classes 60-66 that is does not follow these guidelines will be dropped one ribbon placing. - 4.
+Classes 60-65 exhibitors must have and provide a saucer to catch drainage water.
+The 4-H members name, age, county, and years in the project(s) must be on the bottom or back of the container and saucer. - G770060 Flowering Potted Houseplant(s) that are blooming during exhibition (non-blooming plants will be disqualified).
+Container may have one or more houseplants in container.
+Label with name for each plant. - G770061 Foliage Potted Houseplant One variety of tropical or cacti or succulent plant.
+Label with name of plant. - G770062 Hanging Basket of flowering and/or foliage houseplants.
+Container may have one or more houseplants in container.
+Label with name for each plant.

-G770063 Dish garden - an open/shallow container featuring a variety of houseplants excluding cacti and succulents.
+G770063 Dish Garden - an open/shallow container featuring a variety of houseplants excluding cacti and succulents.
+Label with name for each plant.

-G770064 Fairy or Miniature garden - A miniature "scene" contained in an open container and featuring miniature or small, slow growing houseplants.
-The garden needs to have an imaginative theme and miniature accessories, i.e. bench, fence made from tiny twigs, small shell for a bath tub, etc.
+G770064 Fairy or Miniature Garden - A miniature "scene" contained in an open container and featuring miniature or small, slow growing houseplants.
+The garden needs to have an imaginative theme and miniature accessories, i.e. bench, fence made from tiny twigs, small shell for a bath tub, etc. Label with name for each plant.

-G770065 Desert gardens - An open/shallow container featuring cacti and/or succulents grown as houseplants.
+G770065 Desert Garden - An open/shallow container featuring a variety of cacti and/or succulents grown as houseplants.
+Label with name for each plant.

-G770066 Terrariums - Transparent container, partially or completely enclosed; sealed or unsealed.
+G770066 Terrarium - Transparent container, partially or completely enclosed; sealed or unsealed.
+Label with name of each plant.